wardle/pc4/pc4-ward/README.md

 This is a small modular application.
-It is designed to show how a suite of potentially independently developed modules can interact with the same server-side components to solve problems.
+It is designed to show how a suite of potentially independently developed modules can interact with the same server-side components to solve user problems.

-### An lightweight e-observations application.
+### A lightweight e-observations application.

 This has a deliberately *limited* scope, designed to support